Mercer to Auckland CDB waterfront: 95 km

 SH2 at Mangatawhiri Rd to Totara Park, Manurewa: 36 km (maps 32, 29)

-Due to storm damage and kauri die-back disease the Hunua Ranges section is closed as at Oct 2018 until further notice.
+Due to storm damage and kauri die-back disease the Hunua Ranges section is closed as at Oct 2019 until further notice.
 See the trail status section on the official TA site.
 See also the regional parks website (scroll down to Hunua).
 Key track closures are the one through the Mangatawhiri Forest at the beginning, and the Cossey-Wairoa Track at the end of the TA Hunua Ranges section.
-So the 2018 November map now shows a route along roads all the way through to Manurewa.
-The original route through the Hunua Range, Clevedon and Kimpton’s track was very lightly sketched on the October 2018 map but is no longer.
+So the 2019 October map now shows a route along roads all the way through to Manurewa.
 So, I don’t want to confuse you, but I’m going to give you three options.
 The first is the current official route.
-The second is the route formerly suggested on the TA site as an alternative to the Hunua Ranges, but now considered not viable due to a mistaken belief (on the official Trail Status page) that Kimpton’s Track is closed.
+The second is the route formerly suggested on the TA site as an alternative to the Hunua Ranges, but now apparently not considered viable, perhaps due to a mistaken belief that Kimpton’s Track in the Clevedon Scenic Reserve is closed.
 This is not correct.
-It is perfectly do-able as it is not Kimptons Track itself that is closed but the Tōtara Track that leads to it, and you can simply take the Puriri Track instead – see the Auckland Council’s web page on this and click through to the map at its end to see what I mean.
-The third option through the Hunua Ranges is definitely closed as of December 2018 but I hope things may change in the future – for the 2019/20 season at least – so I am leaving it on.
+Traversing the small park is perfectly do-able as it is not Kimptons Track itself that is closed but the Tōtara Track that leads to it, and you can simply take the Puriri Track instead – see the Auckland Council’s web page on this and click through to the map at its end to see what I mean.
+The third option through the Hunua Ranges is definitely closed as of October 2019 but really I hope things may change in the future so I am leaving it on.

 But first, just a word about kauri die-back disease as it is a serious business.
 The disease has been recently been spreading amongst kauri trees in the Auckland and Northland regions.
 It is a water fungus that attacks the roots and lower trunk of the trees and eventually kills them.
 There is no known cure and it is spreading like wildfire, killing an iconic species of native New Zealand tree.
 Many other types of vegetation are dependent on the kauri, so there is a risk that we won’t just lose the trees but whole forests.
 The disease is mainly being spread by humans.
 It is crucial that you don’t walk anywhere near the roots of these trees as you are likely to pick up the fungus on your footwear and spread it further.
 The roots can be very close to the surface and spread a very long way from the tree.
 So use boardwalks where provided and clean your footwear using wash stations (and don’t forget your poles).
 Just spraying anti-fungus solution on your shoes isn’t enough.
 You have to get all the soil off them in the first instance, as that’s where the spores will be.
 And then you have to be careful you are not just washing the soil to some place where it can infect further trees.